-Xylestesin-A is rapidly and extensively absorbed.
-The maximum plasma level of lidocaine (lignocaine) from intraoral injection is achieved after 10 - 20 minutes.
-Exogenously administered adrenaline (epinephrine), including in dental use, may increase the adrenaline

-(epinephrine) serum concentration in a dose dependent manner with a decline within a few minutes after administration.
+Lidocaine is rapidly and extensively absorbed.
+The maximum plasma level of lidocaine from intraoral injection is achieved approximately after 10-20 minutes.
+Exogenous administered adrenaline, also in dental use, may increase the adrenaline serum concentration in a dose dependent manner with a rapid decline within few minutes after administration.